 Your feedback is encouraged.
 If you have ideas for new features or additional map layers to assist you, email firstname.lastname@example.org.

-Please tell us your story and how you use GeoResGlobe.
-You can help us plan and build enhancements to enrich your experience.
+Tell us your story and how you use GeoResGlobe so that we can plan and build enhancements to enrich your experience.

 - Connect to web map services:

-- Find maps of environmentally sensitive areas on the Department of Environment and Science website.
+- Find maps of environmentally sensitive areas on the Department of Environment, Science and Innovation website.

 - Search the list of restricted areas to check that the land is available for exploration and production.